orphan-oss/ognl/docs/DeveloperGuide.md

 that was performing the operation, the source object on which that operation was being performed and the result of the operation.
-If an exception is thrown during execution the user can get the last evaluation's last descendent to find out exactly which subexpression caused the error.
-The execption is also tracked in the `Evaluation`.
+If an exception is thrown during execution the user can get the last evaluation's last descendant to find out exactly which subexpression caused the error.
+The exception is also tracked in the `Evaluation`.